jfioasd/Flip/README.md

 Another thing is that execution will be terminated if the IP goes out of the left bound, but the IP will wrap backwards for the right bound.

-Wrapping is done like this: whenever the IP points to an index greater than the program length during program execution, we use whatever amount IP goes over the end of the program as a backwards index to the next character scanned by IP.
+How wrapping is done: whenever the IP points to an index greater than the program length during program execution, we use whatever amount IP goes over the end of the program as a backwards index to the next character scanned by IP.

 This can be visualized as follows (suppose our program is 5 chars):
 ```